V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Parts and hardware](https://www.v1engineering.com/wp-content/uploads/2020/06/foot-ready-scaled.jpg){: width="400"}

 * You will need the legs, printed feet, M5x30 screws and locknuts.

+!!!
+Tip
-* It is best to pre-thread all the locknuts before assembly.
+    It is best to pre-thread all the locknuts before assembly.
 This will loosen them and prevent mangling of the printed parts.

 ![!Assembling](https://www.v1engineering.com/wp-content/uploads/2020/06/foot-snug-scaled.jpg){: width="400"}